EGZJ17/EGZJ17.github.io/about.md

 title: About
 permalink: /about/
 ---
 Hello I am Emily Jenks.
-I am a fourth year math major at UCLA taking PIC 16B.
+I am a recent graduate from University of California, Los Angeles with a Bachelor of Science in Mathematics and a Specialization in Computing.

 ## More information